torquE170/Book-Store-with-Python/README.md

 1) Manage users(list, add, remove, promote, demote, user status - active/deactivated)

 ## Config file
-A ini config file, that:
+An ini config file, that:
 1) Sets connect data for a mysql server.
-2) Config parameter to use a internal sqlite3 db file or use a mysql server
+2) Config parameter to use an internal sqlite3 db file or use a mysql server
 3) Sets getpass() as function for reading password when in terminal and uses "clear" commands for windows and linux